bhecquet/seleniumRobot/doc/chap3_Test_writing.md

 	driver.findElement(By.id("myId")).click();

 SeleniumRobot intercept selenium calls to create HtmlElement objects (the same as in §2) and thus benefit all SelniumRobot behaviour
+The constraints are:
-The constraint is that this code *MUST* be placed in a PageObject sub-class
+- this code *MUST* be placed in a PageObject sub-class.
+- add `<parameter name="overrideSeleniumNativeAction" value="true" />` to your TestNG XML file

 This should be seen as a way to migrate legacy selenium code to the new format without rewriting every old test